 [Update: Previously, I had problems publishing.
 However, since my initial review Garmin found and resolved a backend issues that in turn resolved my issue.
 I’ve updated the next little bit accordingly.]

 Once it finishes publishing, you’ll notice you’ve gained the ability to archive it – which hides it from view.

 From here, you can browse the whole ride online (right click the name of the adventure in the sidebar of Garmin Basecamp, and select to view online).
 Because it’s easier to allow you to view mine online, I’ve published it here.

-In my case, the timeline isn’t quite perfectly line up – perhaps off by about 15 minutes.
-This speaks to some of my comments around aligning timestamps up is fairly messy without some sort of ‘preview’ feature.
+In my case, the timeline isn’t quite perfectly lined up – perhaps off by about 15 minutes.
+This speaks to some of my comments around aligning timestamps being fairly messy without some sort of ‘preview’ feature.

 Nonetheless, it’s actually pretty cool once published, and merges together the different data streams well.